Understanding Commercial vs Personal Auto Insurance

 Commercial auto policies include several essential coverage components beyond basic liability insurance.
 Understanding these coverage types helps ensure adequate protection for your business operations.

 Liability coverage forms the foundation of commercial auto insurance.
 It pays for bodily injury and property damage when your business vehicle causes an accident.
-State minimums often start at $100,000, but insurance experts recommend $500,000 to $1 million in coverage to protect business assets from lawsuits.
+State minimums vary — California raised its minimum liability requirements to 30/60/15 effective January 2025 — but insurance experts recommend $500,000 to $1 million in coverage to protect business assets from lawsuits.
 Higher limits don't significantly increase premiums but provide substantially better protection.

-Physical damage coverage includes both collision insurance and comprehensive coverage.
+Physical damage coverage includes both collision and comprehensive coverage.
 Collision pays for damage to your vehicle from accidents with other vehicles or objects, regardless of fault.
 Comprehensive covers non-collision events like theft, vandalism, weather damage, and animal strikes.
 These coverages protect your business investment in vehicles.
+For a breakdown of how full coverage car insurance works, including when it makes financial sense to carry it, see our dedicated guide.

-Hired and non-owned auto coverage protects your business when employees drive rental vehicles or their personal cars for business purposes.
+Hired and non-owned auto (HNOA) coverage protects your business when employees drive rental vehicles or their personal cars for business purposes.
+Hired auto applies to rented or leased vehicles; non-owned auto covers employee personal vehicles used for work.
 This critical coverage fills gaps when employee personal policies exclude business use.
-It covers liability arising from employee vehicle use during work activities, protecting your business from lawsuits.
+It covers liability arising from employee vehicle use during work activities — but note that HNOA does not cover physical damage to the vehicle itself, only third-party liability.
+Learn more about how driving other cars coverage works alongside HNOA for business owners.

 Medical payments coverage pays medical expenses for you and passengers in your business vehicle after accidents, regardless of fault.
 This coverage typically ranges from $1,000 to $10,000 per person and provides quick payment for medical bills without waiting for liability determinations.